snac-cooperative/technical-docs/tat_requirements/plan.md

 - CPF record merge, combine fields, deprecate old ARKs, mint new ARK

 - coding style, class template (architect Robbie)

+- We need to have UI edit/chooser widget for search and select of large numbers of options, such as the Joseph Henry cpfRelations that contain some 22K entries.
+Also need to list all fields which might have large numbers of values.
+In fact, part of the meta data for every field is "number of possible entries/reapeat values" or whatever that's called.
+From a software architecture perspective, the answer is 0, 1, infinite.

 Controlled vocabularies and tag system